Recognizing the Importance of Milan Hnilička and His Career

 — Bílí Tygři Liberec (@bilitygrilbc) February 20, 2016

 Partway through the 2007-08 season, Hnilička left Liberec and joined Salavat Yulaev Ufa of the Russian Super League, the precursor to the KHL.
 Playing mostly third fiddle to Alexander Yeryomenko and Vadim Tarasov, he still got into nine regular season games plus one in the postseason.
-Ufa ended up winning that year’s Spengler Cup, and Hnilička added yet another trophy to his resume.
+Ufa ended up winning that year’s Russian Championship, and Hnilička added yet another trophy to his resume.

 When All Is Said and Done About Hnilička

 Hnilička’s final season of play was 2009-10 after three games with Slavia Praha.
 Seemingly, the only coveted trophy that was not bestowed upon Milan Hnilička was a Stanley Cup.
 Everything else was his at one point or another.
-In total, Hnilička has won an Olympic gold, an Olympic bronze, three World Championship golds, one silver, three bronzes, a Calder Cup, a Spengler Cup, and a President’s Cup.
+In total, Hnilička has won an Olympic gold, an Olympic bronze, three World Championship golds, one silver, three bronzes, a Calder Cup, a Russian Championship, and a President’s Cup.
 He represented the Czech Republic in international games 97 times.

 Hnilička has a larger trophy case than many Hockey Hall-of-Famers.
 Not to mention more than a long list of NHL All-Stars, of which he never was one.
 This is why it is important to pay credence to him.
 Hnilička’s career means something in terms of hockey history and annals.